REX American Resources: Background

-The company used to be engaged in retail industry, but it transferred its business focus to energy in 2009 and changed its name to REX American Resources Corporation one year later.
+The company used to be engaged in the retail industry, but it transferred its business focus to energy in 2009 and changed its name to REX American Resources Corporation one year later.
 The company operates its business in two segments including Alternative Energy and Real Estate.
 In Alternative Energy segment, the company's properties include One Earth Energy, NuGen Energy, Patriot Renewable Fuels, Levelland Hockley County Ethanol and a portfolio group.
 Among the properties, only Levelland Hockley County Ethanol stopped operation now.
 As for Real Estate segment, the company is engaged in leasing its retail stores (281,000 square feet) to customers.
 As of March 2014, the company has a market capitalization of $418.23 million with an enterprise value of $412.31 million.